mercere99/MABE2/docs/evaluate/EvalRoyalRoad.rst

 --------

 The EvalRoyalRoad module evaluates organisms based on the RoyalRoad method.
-The fitness is awarded to the organism based on how many consecutive bricks (a sequence of n ones) are present with a penalty given for incomplete bricks at the end of the road.
+The fitness is awarded to the organism based on how many consecutive bricks (a sequence of n ones) are present at the beginning of the organism.
+A penalty is given for incomplete bricks at the end of the road.
-See Example for more details
+See Example for more details.
 Traits
 ------